The mestiza muse

 Don’t Over Process Your Hair

 Over-styling and over-processing hair can leave your hair damaged, brittle, and dry.
-Hair protein is held together by disulfide bonds which makes hair strong.
-Over-processing can damage these bonds, which will lead to hair breakage.
+Hair protein is held together by disulfide bonds which makes hair strong.5 Over-processing can damage these bonds, which will lead to hair breakage.

 Cuticle layers can also be damaged by excessive drying with heat or bleaching.
 This eventually weakens the protein and causes lipid loss in the hair.
-Give your hair a break from coloring, hair dryers, and straighteners, and allow your hair to dry naturally every once in a while.

 Don’t Over Wash Your Hair